pllewis72/music_scripts/README.md

 # Linux/Macos scripts

-My personal scripts for converted my CD's to FLAC and then to MP3s.
+My personal scripts for converting my CD's to FLAC and then to MP3s.
+This is not 100% automated yet.
+It should be, but it is not as I was doing a lot of hand holding for my older CDs.

 # Disclaimer